 Note: The source listed on the right side of the screen may not be the source actually used in writing the paper.
 It may be a secondary source, which also matches the source used by the writer.

 A high percentage does not necessarily mean a plagiarized paper.
-However, remember that WGU, in most cases, only allows a 30% overall similarity index with no more than 10% from any individual source, even if cited correctly.
+Remember that in most cases WGU only allows a 30% overall similarity index with no more than 10% from any individual source, even if cited correctly.

 Article Number: 48108